AviatrixSystems/avxlabs-docs/flightschool/docs/lab4.md

 ### Expected Results

-After a few minutes we should see the firewall in the firewall in the list with a green status indication:
+After a few minutes we should see the firewall in the list with a green status indication:

 ![Associate firewall result](images/lab4-associate-firewall-result.png)
 _Fig.
 Associate firewall result_